kasteelion/promptbuilder/data/base_prompts.md

 Details
 Minimal visual effects.
 A clean, professional studio or natural background.
 This style acts as a high-quality foundation for any subject.

+---

+## Victoria's Secret Magazine: "High-Fashion Glamour"

+Rendering
+Ultra-glamorous high-fashion photography style.
+High-key studio lighting with a mix of soft-boxes and dramatic ring lights.
+8K resolution with a "glossy magazine" finish.
+Warm, sun-kissed color palette with subtle pink and gold undertones.
+Shallow depth of field with a soft, expensive-looking bokeh.

+Character Accuracy
+The "Supermodel" ideal: perfectly symmetrical facial features, high-fashion contouring, and shimmering eyeshadow.
+Eyes are vibrant and piercing with detailed corneal reflections.
+Expressions are confident, alluring, and effortlessly charismatic.
+Professional-grade makeup with glossy lips and perfectly groomed brows.

+Body Types
+Statuesque, toned, and exceptionally graceful proportions.
+Focus on long limbs and athletic-yet-feminine builds.
+Skin is rendered with a luminous "body oil" glow, highlighting muscle definition and soft curves.
+Poses are theatrical and dynamic, often utilizing "S-curve" geometry to maximize visual appeal.

+Hair & Clothing
+Hair: The iconic "Angels" blowout—massive volume, soft beachy waves, and incredible silk-like specularity.
+Every strand catches the light.
+Clothing: Luxury fabrics like delicate lace, shimmering satin, and liquid silk.
+Materials have high specularity and interact realistically with the body's curves.

+Details
+Soft bloom on highlights, subtle lens flare, and a faint shimmering particle effect (like glitter or gold dust) in the air.
+Backgrounds are high-end studio sets, tropical beaches, or opulent suites.
+The overall finish feels like a prestigious multi-page magazine spread.